 Plaza de Armas: the most central and beautiful square in Cusco.
 Here you can find the massive cathedral as well as a well-maintained garden and numerous restaurants (a little expensive) and souvenir stores.

 San Pedro market: filled with juice stalls and food vendors, this is the place to go for a cheap local lunch.
-Try the empanadas, juices and tamales!
+Try the empanadas, juices, and tamales!

 San Blas neighborhood: this particular district has a certain charm with its architecture and quaint shops.

 If you are keen to learn about the history of Cusco (very interesting!), you should embark on one of the many free walking tours that are offered by various companies.
 Walking tours are a great introduction to the city.
 You will walk around the main attractions of Cusco while hearing intriguing facts and myths from a local guide.
 Most tours depart daily in the morning (around 10 am) from the Plaza de Armas.
 Even though they are called “free”, you are expected to give a generous tip at the end of the tour.
-For more information about free walking tours, browse the internet and compare, or simply ask your accommodation!
+For more information about free walking tours, browse the internet and compare, or simply ask the staff at your accommodation!